lqhuang/scala-native-http/README.md

 The development of first three types is the milestone in current stage.

+Besides, TLS support is also a important part of HTTP Client, so we also implement `javax.net.ssl` related types as well.

+- [x] `javax.net.ssl.SSLContext`

 There are also other auxiliary types are enforced by the Java Networking API and are missing in Scala Native core, such as:

 1. Vendored by dependencies